• Ntc

 The notice further reads that the social networks, such as Meta and X, that don’t register in Nepal will go out of operation.
 The government, though, maintains that once they lawfully register, their ban will be lifted.

 In recent years, Nepal’s governments have been very persistent with social media regulation.
 A prime example is the ban on TikTok, though it was later lifted.
+Currently, Telegram also remains banned in Nepal.
 The government has frequently called on users to uphold social decorum on social media to ensure social cohesion and tolerance.
 That seems to be the logic on bringing social media giants into registration in Nepal.

 Also, check out: Most popular apps in Nepal based on their values | Latest update